-Here are City Spidey's seven picks from the National Capital Region (NCR):
+Here are City Spidey's top six picks from the National Capital Region (NCR):

 Check on polluting vehicle: With a view keep a check on vehicular pollution in the city, the Transport Department has decided to monitor the vehicles flouting pollution norms.
 In a directive to the agencies assigned with the task of maintaining automobile pollution check centres, the department called for a record of the unfit vehicles.
 The directive is a follow-up of a meeting on Friday with the three ARTOs, transport inspector Mahesh Kumar and operators of 37 PUCs in Noida.

 Exam cancelled, job aspirants cry foul: Irked by the cancellation of a teachers' recruitment examination, job seekers, who had turned up at a centre at Noida Public Senior Secondary School Sector 23, accused National Bureau of Professional Testing (NBPT) of fraud.
 The examination could not be held due to lack of proper arrangements.
 The 2,000-odd candidates from Delhi, Noida, Ghaziabad, Gurgaon, Faridabad, and other cities were disappointed by the abrupt cancellation.

 Hi-tech security apparatus: Kendriya Vihar in Sector 82 is the first residential society in Noida to install CCTV cameras that come under the direct surveillance of police chowki in-charge.
 The RWA of the sector has adopt the most sophisticated security solution to check crime in the area.
 Criminal activities in the sector have increased manifold in the recent past.